NanoComp/mpb/doc/docs/Scheme_User_Interface.md

 Inversion Symmetry
 ------------------

-If you `configure` MPB with the `--with-inv-symmetry` flag, then the program is configured to assume inversion symmetry in the dielectric function.
+If you `configure` MPB with the `--with-inv-symmetry` flag, then the program is configured to assume "inversion symmetry" (more generally, PT symmetry) in the dielectric function.
 This allows it to run at least twice as fast and use half as much memory as the more general case.
 This version of MPB is by default installed as `mpbi`, so that it can coexist with the usual `mpb` program.

-Inversion symmetry means that if you transform (x,y,z) to (-x,-y,-z) in the coordinate system, the dielectric structure is not affected.
-Or, more technically, that (see [our online textbook](http://ab-initio.mit.edu/book), ch.
-3):
+Inversion (P) symmetry means that if you transform (x,y,z) to (-x,-y,-z) in the coordinate system, the dielectric structure is not affected.
+More precisely, `mpbi` requires a form of "PT symmetry" ("conjugate inversion" symmetry):

 \[\varepsilon(\mathbf{x}) = \varepsilon(-\mathbf{x})^*\]

-where the conjugation is significant for complex-hermitian dielectric tensors.
-This symmetry is very common; all of the examples in this manual have inversion symmetry, for example.
+where the conjugation is significant for complex-hermitian dielectric tensors (where it corresponds to "time reversal", as described in our [online textbook](http://ab-initio.mit.edu/book/), chapter 3).
+This symmetry is very common, especially for real-ε materials; all of the examples in this manual have inversion symmetry, for example.

 Note that inversion symmetry is defined with respect to a specific origin, so that you may "break" the symmetry if you define a given structure in the wrong way—this will prevent `mpbi` from working properly.
 For example, the [diamond structure](Data_Analysis_Tutorial.md#diamond-lattice-of-spheres) that we considered earlier would not have possessed inversion symmetry had we positioned one of the "atoms" to lie at the origin.

-You might wonder what happens if you pass a structure lacking inversion symmetry to `mpbi`.
-As it turns out, `mpbi` only looks at half of the structure, and infers the other half by the inversion symmetry, so the resulting structure *always* has inversion symmetry, even if its original description did not.
-So, you should be careful, and look at the `epsilon.h5` output to make sure it is what you expected.
+You might wonder what happens if you pass a structure lacking PT symmetry to `mpbi`.
+As it turns out, `mpbi` only looks at half of the structure, and infers the other half by the PT symmetry, so the resulting structure *always* has PT symmetry, even if its original description did not.
+So, you should be careful to look at the `epsilon.h5` output and make sure it is what you expected.

 Parallel MPB
 ------------